 Phase 1

-This sketch was done at Lake Charlotte, Long Prairie, MN.
+I made this sketch at Lake Charlotte, Long Prairie, MN.

 Phase 2